sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

 ### Deliver the impact review

 Next, screen share the Teammate's review packet in Lattice and give a summary of the review.
+(Ensure that you are NOT sharing the Manager Version of the review)

 Highlight what went well with supporting examples, and areas for growth and improvement.
 Acknowledge where 360 feedback supports your review.
 Highlight specific examples of work in each section.
 Regularly pause for questions.
 This is a discussion - be open to feedback from the Teammate, but also do not debate.